Online Tensor Inference: Related Literature

-where the regularization function $h\left(\mathbf{U}_1, \mathbf{U}_2, \mathbf{U}_3\right) = \frac{1}{2}\sum_{k=1}^3 \left\| \mathbf{U}_k^{\top} \mathbf{U}_k - \mathbf{I}_{r_k} \right\|_{\mathrm{F}}^2.$ This setting is driven by the underlying assumption that the true parameter \(\mathcal{T}^{\star}\) has a Tucker decomposition with ranks $(r_1, r_2, r_3)$ and that each factor matrix \(\mathbf{U}^*_k\) possesses orthonormal columns for all \( k \in [3] \).
-This assumption ensures that the integrated regularization in our model does not alter the optimal solution of the population risk function.
+where the regularization function $h\left(\mathbf{U}_1, \mathbf{U}_2, \mathbf{U}_3\right) = \frac{1}{2}\sum_{k=1}^3 \left\| \mathbf{U}_k^{\top} \mathbf{U}_k - \mathbf{I}_{r_k} \right\|_{\mathrm{F}}^2.$ This setting is driven by the underlying assumption that the true parameter \(\mathcal{T}^{\star}\) has a Tucker decomposition with ranks $(r_1, r_2, r_3)$ and that each factor matrix \(\mathbf{U}^\star_k\) possesses orthonormal columns for all \( k \in [3] \). \begin{maroontext} This assumption ensures that the integrated regularization in our model does not alter the optimal solution of the population risk function.
+In the absence of the regularizer, the factor matrices may become nearly singular.
 Furthermore, this regularizer encourages the SGD algorithm to remain within the strong convex region, a crucial aspect for guaranteeing the effectiveness of the first-order optimization procedure in non-convex problems.
-Such regularization has been widely adopted in tackling non-convex challenges in matrix and tensor optimizations, as highlighted in literature \citep{tu2016low, zheng2016convergence,han2022optimal}.
+Such regularization has been widely adopted in tackling non-convex challenges in matrix and tensor optimizations, as highlighted in literature \citep{zheng2016convergence, han2022optimal}.
 Several alternatives exist for ensuring model identifiability.
 Techniques proposed by \cite{jin2016provable} suggest matrix normalization through SVD at each iteration.
 Furthermore, \cite{tong2022scaling} introduces a preconditioned gradient descent technique tailored for tensor factor recovery, using preconditioners corresponding to inverse blocks of the Hessian from the population loss.
-Our approach differs from these strategies by not relying on SVD for matrix renormalization nor requiring the computation of inverse matrix operations to overcome non-uniqueness and hence our approach is computationally more efficient.
+Our approach differs from these strategies by not relying on SVD for matrix renormalization nor requiring the computation of inverse matrix operations to overcome non-uniqueness and hence our approach is computationally more efficient. \end{maroontext}

 Building upon our defined population risk function (\ref{equ:def of L}), we can specify the SGD update rule as: